gvsurenderreddy/backend-for-react-relay-redux-example/README.md

 If you have Ansible installed and do not have Docker, Docker Compose and the other needed stuff, then you can run the Ansible playbook:
  - `ansible-playbook playbook/main.yml`

-It will install the needed stuff on your host.
+It will install the needed stuff on your host, but you need to have set the following environment variables $DATABASE (database name where Wordpress will be stored) and $PASSWORD (password to db)

 #### Docker-Compose

 If you have Docker and Docker-Compose installed, then you can execute the project using:
  - `docker-compose up`
+but you also need to have set $DATABASE and $PASSWORD environment variables.

 If you wish to use the exemplary dataset from `mysql` folder, then:
  - `cd mysql && bash -x load_db.sh`